flmnt/pantam/README.md

 Start the development server with:

 ```
-% npx @flmnt/pantam serve --dev
+% pantam serve --dev
 ```

-Your application will be served on http://localhost:3000
+Your application will be served on http://localhost:5000

 In development mode, when you make changes to files the application will update itself.